-Autism Speaks provides strategies to help a child with autism shows difficult behaviorsJune 21st, 2012 in Autism spectrum disorders /
+Autism Speaks provides strategies to help a child with autism shows difficult behaviorsJune 21, 2012 in Medicine & Health / Autism spectrum disorders

 Autism Speaks, the world's leading autism science and advocacy organization, today released An Introduction to Behavioral Health Treatments, Applied Behavior Analysis and Toilet Training parent's guides.
 These latest tool kits, all developed as part of the work of the Autism Treatment Network through its participation as the HRSA-funded Autism Intervention Research Network on Physical Health (AIR-P), are available for free download on Autism Speaks Tool Kits webpage.

 Behavioral challenges are a common problem for children with an autism spectrum disorder (ASD).
 Many children with ASD have challenges managing certain behaviors such as aggression or not following directions in addition to experiencing limitations in communication or social skills.

 The experts of the Autism Speaks Autism Treatment Network (ATN) and the AIR-P have addressed how parents and families can help improve their child's behavior with The Introduction to Behavioral Health Treatment which provides an overview of in-home strategies as well as tips to teach and increase desirable behaviors and decrease behavior problems.
 This tool kit also provides an overview of professional behavioral treatments families can seek out from qualified professionals.

 The accompanying Applied Behavioral Analysis (ABA) tool kit, also released today, is an informational guide designed to provide parents with a better understanding of ABA, how their child can benefit, and where and how they can find ABA services.
 The U.S. Surgeon General and the American Psychological Association both state that evidence-based ABA is a "best practice" in the treatment of autism spectrum disorder.